 What is NAFAC

-The conference has grown to be the leading undergraduate conference in the country.
-It has welcomed delegates from thirty countries in each of the last five years and it has heard speakers as notable as President George Bush and Secretary of State Defense Robert Gates.
+The Naval Academy Foreign Affairs Conference (NAFAC) has grown to be the leading undergraduate conference in the country.
+It has welcomed delegates from thirty countries in each of the last five years and has heard speakers as notable as President George Bush and Secretary of Defense Robert Gates.

-The conference provides an outstanding opportunity for the midshipmen to come to understand the global forces that may project them into duty in Afghanistan, the Middle East, Korea, North Africa or Latin America.
-Good officers need a sophisticated understanding of current affairs; this conference puts them together for a week with their civilian counterparts as well as with young officers and civilian delegates from about two dozen countries for conversations in which they can develop that understanding.
+This conference provides an outstanding opportunity for the Midshipmen to come to understand the global forces that may project them into duty around the world.
+Good officers need a sophisticated understanding of current affairs.
+This conference puts them together for a week with their civilian counterparts as well as with young officers and civilian delegates from about two dozen countries for conversations in which they can develop that understanding.

-The conference has grown in reputation but not in size.
+The Naval Academy Foreign Affairs Conference has grown in reputation but not in size.
 It is kept small – no more than one hundred fifty delegates–in order that the discussion groups which are at the heart of the conference retain a good seminar atmosphere.
-These round table discussions include ten university delegates, two or three foreign delegates, two midshipmen delegates, a midshipman moderator and two senior advisors.
+These round table discussions include ten university delegates, two or three foreign delegates, two Midshipmen delegates, a Midshipman moderator, and two senior advisors.